PX4/PX4-user_guide/en/assembly/_assembly.md

 The power wires should be twisted in order to reduce electromagnetic interference, and kept as short and "tidy" on the frame as possible.

 Any outputs on either PWM output bus can be connected to any actuators, motor, or other PWM controlled hardware, and later mapped to a particular actuator that is controlled by PX4 when configuring the [Actuator Outputs](../config/actuators.md#actuator-outputs).

-Note though:
+Note:

 - By preference you should connect ESC to FMU PWM bus outputs because they are lower-latency than IO PWM outputs.
   Note that the PWM outputs are often labeled `AUX` or `MAIN`.
   Use the `AUX` bus if both are present, and `MAIN` otherwise.
 - [DShot ESC](../peripherals/dshot.md) (recommended) can only be used on the FMU PWM outputs.
-- Motor outputs should be grouped together as much as possible rather than spread randomly across both output busses.
+- Motor outputs should be grouped together as much as possible rather than spread randomly across both the FMU and IO busses.
   This is because if you assign some function to an output, such as DShot ESC, you can't then assign adjacent unused pins for anything other than a DShot ESC.

 ### Servos